owainlewis/http-dispatch/README.md

 ## Motivation

-There are a couple of really good HTTP clients for Haskell but none of them felt particularly intuative.
+There are already a couple of really good HTTP clients for Haskell, but typically I'd need to go hunting through documentation just to do even the simplest thing.
+This is the HTTP library I wish I had when first learning Haskell.

 This library strips back everything to be as simple as possible.
 It will transparently support HTTPS and has a very consistent DSL for making requests.